-Introducing width adaptivity to the nested read port will require a slight modification to the read handshake control and the control nested interconnect.
+Figure 9.9: Floor decomposition of a PCEVFB WAD nested read port cation to the read handshake control and the control nested interconnect.
 However, we are able to preserve the interface that accesses to the inner partition should behave like accesses to the outer partition, but slower.
 In the case of control propagation for a WAD, nested read port access, the action sequences should mirror those of the non-WAD, nested read port, whose control propagation is unconditional.
 After we factor out the data component from the HSE Programs E.11, we are left with Program 9.5 for the full-buffered reshuffling.
 Figures 9.9 and 9.10 outline the floor decompositions for the PCEVFB and PCEVHB reshufflings respectively.